 What does an automated AP workflow look like?

-Here’s an example of an efficient and cost-effective automated payments process that combines two AP systems:
+Here’s an example of an efficient and cost-effective automated payment process that combines two AP systems:

 Dext, an invoice management platform for bill receipt and processing; and